jorinvo/me/content/post/img-filter-in-canvas.md

 ---
 date: 2014-01-10T00:00:00Z
-description: I implemented a few image filters using a canvas element.
 title: Filter Images In Canvas
 ---

+I implemented a few image filters using a canvas element.<!--more-->

 Normally we don't need to implement our own image filters.
 Photoshop does a way better job than we could.